NYC man accused of killing ex’s dog during fight: ‘Brutal act of animal abuse’

 The charge against Castillo — aggravated cruelty to animals — is defined as behavior “intended

-to cause extreme physical pain” or conduct which is “carried out in an especially depraved or sadistic manner,” according to New York State law.
+to cause extreme physical pain” or conduct that is “carried out in an especially depraved or sadistic manner,” according to New York State law.

 If convicted, those found guilty of such a charge can be punished with a jail sentence of up to two years.